bidule21/TargetShooting-ResultCsvParser/readme.md

 An air rifle competition for women consists of 40 shots.
 Those 40 shots are grouped in four ten-shot results.
 And each of this ten-shot result consists of ten single shots.

-The result parser may handle all levels of detail
+The result parser may handle all levels of detail.

 **No details, only the final score**